Panflute API¶

 - get_option(options=None, local_tag=None, doc=None, doc_tag=None, default=None, error_on_none=True)[source]¶

-Fetch an option variable from either a local (element) level option/attribute tag, a document level metadata tag, or a default.
+- Fetch an option variable from either a local (element) level option/attribute tag, a document level metadata tag, or a default. - type options:

 - type local_tag: